 Katie and her siblings went to Resurrection of Our Lord grade school.
-Katie went on to be the Valedictorian of her graduating class at St. Hubert's High School.
+Katie went on to be the valedictorian of her graduating class at St. Hubert's High School.
 She earned a full scholarship and studied chemistry at St. Joseph's University.
-Earning top grades and honors there, she set off for the Ivy League.
-She was awarded a scholarship to study law at Columbia University.
+After earning top grades and honors, she was awarded a scholarship to study law at Columbia University.
 From there, Katie secured a judicial clerkship that took her to the Court of Appeals for the Federal Circuit in Washington, D.C. and won the Congressional Fellowship of the American Chemical Society, an honor that enabled her to work on Capitol Hill in the office of then-Senator Al Gore.
 Katie went on to work on the reauthorization of the landmark Clean Air Act, and was asked to join the staff of Senator Gore, advising him on the various technological and environmental issues brought before the U.S. Senate.

 In 1993, Katie was asked by the newly elected President of the United States, Bill Clinton, to serve first as his Deputy Assistant and then as the first woman Chair of the White House Council on Environmental Quality – an office that was established in 1969 as part of the first significant piece of national environmental legislation in the country.
 In this capacity, she worked to reconcile environmental and economic challenges, push forward entrepreneurial policies to combat climate change, rebuild dirty and abandoned properties, release more information concerning toxic pollution to affected communities and restore key ecosystems like the California Bay Delta and the Florida Everglades.